socratesmosko/OnlineCourse-Website/README.md

 # Modern Online Courses React.js Web App

-This is an online course react website (front-end only).
+This is an online course react website.
 The website allows users to browse courses and view course details.

 Technologies Used:
 - React.js